Skip to main content

 import java.util.ArrayList;

-After such an import statement, anywhere ArrayList is used as a class name in the file it will be taken to mean java.util.ArrayList.
+Anywhere ArrayList is used in a class containing that import statement it will be taken to mean java.util.ArrayList.

 Another option is to import all the classes in a package with a β€œwildcard” import: